FlowFuse/website/src/blog/2024/09/node-red-version-control-with-snapshots.md

 1. **Neglecting Regular Backups**: Don’t skip those snapshots!
 Regularly create backups, especially before making significant changes, moving devices through instances or applications, or disabling developer mode.
 Think of it as your safety net—ensuring you can always bounce back to a stable state if unexpected issues pop up.

 2. **Overlooking Auto-Snapshot Limits**: Did you know that your **auto snapshots** have limits?
 Be mindful of how many you can retain, as older **auto snapshots** will be automatically deleted.
-If you have important **auto snapshots**, save them locally to keep them safe.
+If you have important **auto snapshots**, either rename them to avoid automatic deletion or download and save them locally to keep them safe.
 Remember, manually created snapshots have no limits, so take advantage of that!

-3. **Inadequate Secret Key Security**: Your secret key is your golden ticket!
-When downloading snapshots locally, **securely store that key**.
+3. **Inadequate Secret Key Security**: Your secret key is crucial for accessing snapshots that contain config nodes.
+When downloading snapshots locally, securely store that key.
 Losing it could mean losing access to your snapshot and your ability to recover your work.
 Treat it like a password—keep it safe!

-4. **Taking Device Snapshots in the Instance Snapshots Tab**: Make sure you're in the right place!
-Always take device snapshots in the **Developer Mode** tab.
-Some users mistakenly capture snapshots for devices in the instance associated with the devices, which only captures the snapshot for the instance itself.
-This can lead to losing valuable work done on specific device.
+4. **Taking Device Snapshots in the Instance Snapshots Tab**: Sometimes, device flows may have been modified while in **developer mode.** In that case, always take device snapshots in the **Developer Mode** tab.
+Some users mistakenly capture snapshots for devices in the instance associated with the devices, which only captures the snapshot for the instance itself and does not include the updates made on the device itself.
+This can lead to losing valuable work done on specific devices.

 5. **Deploying Unverified Snapshots**: A little caution goes a long way!
 Always review and verify the details of a snapshot before deploying it.
 Jumping into deployment without checking can lead to unexpected behavior or the loss of critical configurations.
 Take the time to ensure everything is in order.